soyart/notes/pages/Git.md

 - Git repositories are self-hosting, distributed repos
 	- Each local repo is a repo in its own right
 - Git internals feel like filesystems
-	- Files are organized into objects, analogous to blocks in filesystems
+	- Files are organized into *Git objects*, analogous to blocks in filesystems
+		- Git objects are stored under `.git/objects`
 		- > We can inspect these objects with `git show` or `git show <object>`
 		- Blobs are organized into *trees*
 			- We can do `git ls-tree` to list all trees